knpuniversity/easyadminbundle/knpu/collection-type.md

 is both the best and worst form type: you can do some really complex stuff... but it requires some seriously tough setup.
 You need to worry about the owning and the inverse sides of the relationship, and things called `orphanRemoval` and cascading.
-There is some significant Doctrine magic going on behind the scenes to get it working.s
+There is some significant Doctrine magic going on behind the scenes to get it working.

 So in a few minutes, we're going to look at a more custom alternative to using the collection type.